pavlovicr/bac/docs/udpp_izvlecek.rst

 	>>>a.hour
 	>>>a.minute
 	>>>a.day
-primer 12 sekund do iklopa
+primer 12 sekund do izklopa
 ::
 	>>>import time
 	>>>time.sleep(12)